umagol/Angular_Template/README.md

 ## Folder Structure :-

 - In project there are two main folder first is core and second is Layout.
-In core folder there are many sub folder link model , services etc in core folder we are weite core functionality of project and In layout folder all about UI and Client related logics.
+In core folder there are many sub folder like model , services etc. In core folder we are write core functionality of project and layout folder are use to define User Interface or User Component.

 # core -

-- model: model is using for access data from get by in API
+- Model: Model is using for accessing data from API

-- services: In services folder we have auth services for authentication etc, token services,user services , admin services  etc..
+- Services: In services folder we have auth services for authentication etc, token services,user services , admin services  etc..

-- interceptor: In folder we are look setheader.services for using a set access token and send token in backend for check auth. and also using for notification, loder etc....
+- Interceptor: In folder we are look setheader.services for using a set access token and send token in backend for check auth. and also using for notification, loder etc....

-- databus: databus folder are use to create a services for pass data one component to another component etc...
+- Databus(Shared Services): In databus folder are use to create a services for pass data one component to another component etc...

 # Layout:

-- Home component
+- Home component (UserInterface)

 ## Downloaded Package